edg1983/GREEN-VARAN/README.md

 1. **gnomAD_AF, gnomAD_AF_nfe**: float values describing global and NFE population AF from gnomAD
 2. **ncER, FATHMM-MKL and ReMM**: float values providing scores predictions
 3. **TFBS, DNase and UCNE**: flags describing overlap with additional functional regions

 The prioritization schema can be adjusted by modifying the .json file passed to `--config`.
 A default file is provided in config folder.

+The default behaviour is `--prioritization_strategy levels` which reproduce the 4 levels as described in the paper.
+Alternatively, you can chose a "pile-up" approach setting `--prioritization_strategy pileup` which simply sum evidences across levels.
+This means that the criteria described above are tested independently and the level reported is increased by one for each satisfied criteria.

 See documentation for more details [documentation](https://green-varan.readthedocs.io/en/latest).

 ## Run using singularity